TimKam/hylang_gradient_descent/README.rst

     Python run.py

 Play around with the parameters and program logic by adjusting them directly in the main source file, `gradient_descent.hy <./gradient_descent.hy>`__.

+Read more about this project on the `Signavio Tech Blog <https://tech.signavio.com/2017/hy>`_.